-2012 PE RS CHOICE RATES COVERAGE LEVEL PREMIUM CONTRIBUTION: PERS CHOICE LOS ANGELES AREA PREMIUM CONTRIBUTION PERS CHOICE OTHER SOUTHERN CALIFORNIA AREAS Employee Only: \$505.63 \$526.19 Employee Plus One Dependent: \$1,011.26 \$1,052.38 Employee plus Two or more Dependents: \$1,314.64 \$1,368.09
+2012 PERS CHOICE RATES 590 0200 200 9800 COVERAGE LEVEL PREMIUM CONTRIBUTION: PERS CHOICE LOS ANGELES AREA PREMIUM CONTRIBUTION: PERS CHOICE OTHER SOUTHERN CALIFORNIA AREAS Employee Only: \$505.63 \$526.19 Employee plus One Dependent: \$1,011.26 \$1,052.38

 - B. Only for members hired by the City prior to March 11, 2010, effective January 1, 2014, and each January 1 thereafter, the maximum City funding of employee and eligible dependent health insurance shall be increased in an amount equal to 50% of the dollar amount of the increase in PERS Choice health insurance rates.
-The initial January 1, 2014 increase, if any, shall represent the differential between the 2013 and 2014 rates. - C. For employees hired on or after March 11, 2010, the City will contribute a maximum monthly health insurance contribution of three hundred and ninety seven dollars (\$397.00) per month pursuant to Resolution No. 4572, adopted by the City Council on September 5, 1989.
-Additionally, the City will contribute on a monthly basis two hundred and three dollars (\$203.00) as a Flexible Spending Account ("FSA") to be utilized by the employee to purchase/contribute toward health insurance premiums.
-Any amount of the FSA not utilized by the employee to purchase health insurance will be placed in an individual Health Retirement Account ("HRA"). - D. The City agrees to provide a stipend of three hundred and fifty dollars (\$350), on a monthly basis, for those employees with alternative medical coverage who opt for the stipend in lieu of the medical insurance benefit. - E. Upon service retirement and completion of twenty (20) cumulative years of service with the City, and in lieu of any sick leave buyback, an employee hired prior to March 11, 2010, may elect fully paid medical insurance (excludes vision coverage) for the employee and eligible dependents, under the City's medical insurance program.
+The initial January 1, 2014 increase, if any, shall represent the differential between the 2013 and 2014 rates. - C. Upon ratification of the 2017-2018 Memorandum of Understanding employees hired on or after March 11, 2010, the City will contribute a maximum monthly health insurance contribution of three hundred and ninety seven dollars (\$397.00) per month pursuant to Resolution No. 4572, adopted by the City Council on September 5, 1989.
+Additionally, the City will contribute on a monthly basis five hundred and three dollars (\$503.00) as a Flexible Spending Account ("FSA") to be utilized by the employee to purchase/contribute toward health insurance premiums. - D. The City agrees to provide a stipend of three hundred and fifty dollars (\$350), on a monthly basis, for those employees with alternative medical coverage who opt for the stipend in lieu of the medical insurance benefit. - E. Upon service retirement and completion of twenty (20) cumulative years of service with the City, and in lieu of any sick leave buyback, an employee hired prior to March 11, 2010, may elect fully paid medical insurance (excludes vision coverage) for the employee and eligible dependents, under the City's medical insurance program.
 Employees electing the fully paid medical insurance may also select benefit D or F, set forth in Article 26, Sick Leave, upon service retirement.
-Employees hired on or after March 11,2010 are not eligible for this benefit.

-F. During the term of the MOU the parties agree to "reopen" the MOU to discuss alternatives to the current CalPERS health insurance plans.
+Employees hired on or after March 11, 2010 are not eligible for this benefit. - F. Unit members whom do not qualify for life-time medical and retire with twenty (20) years of service shall be entitled to a "medical bridge" program for themselves upon retirement from the City until they become medicare eligible.
+"Medical Bridge" is defined as employee-only coverage and unit members who are eligible for bridge insurance will be entitled to the least expensive equivalent health and dental insurance plan as provided by the City to its existing unit members through the CalPERS medical plan until the employee reaches the age of medicare eligibility at which time the benefit will cease.
+Unit members who receive medical bridge can select coverage for dependents, however, the additional cost must be paid for by the respective unit member and will not be paid for by the City. - G. During the term of the MOU the parties agree to "reopen" the MOU to discuss alternatives to the current CalPERS health insurance plans.

-Article 21.
+Article 22.
 DENTAL INSURANCE